 There’s roughly 1 tablespoon of dishwasher detergent in each tablet, so I would use 1 tablespoon of the dry detergent per load if you don’t make tablets.

 It will fizz up a bit because the liquid creates a chemical reaction between the citric acid and the sodas.
-It doesn’t cancel out their cleaning power though.
+It doesn’t cancel out their cleaning power, though.
 I was a bit worried about how they would clean at first, but they worked perfectly.

 Also, you want to be careful when working with super washing soda because it can cause skin irritation.
 I haven’t had a problem with this, but I did wear gloves while forming the tablets.

 The mixture will look soupy at first, and then it will become more like slightly crumbly modeling clay.
-It starts to dry out quickly, so you have work kind of fast.
+It starts to dry out quickly, so you have to work kind of fast.

 I got about 3 dozen tablets out of this batch.
 I really packed the wells of the ice cube trays tightly, so you may get more or less than 36, depending on their size.